GeorgeG518/GGai/README.md

-# GGSAIT: George Gannon's Simple Artificial Intelligence Toolkit
+# GSAIT: George's Simple Artificial Intelligence Toolkit

 First thing is first, I am a covert narcissist so of course I have to have my name in the acronym.
 I will come up with a better name eventually.